YangletLiu/RL4QC/README.md

 | CTG kahypar     | 3.690 | 15.650 | 30.710 | 60.810 | 121.010 | 181.220 | 241.430 | 301.630 | 451.150 | 602.660 |
 | RL-Hamiltonian  |       |        |        |        |         |         |         |         |         |         |

+:warning: Note:
-note: (1) OE dynamic can not give a solution in a limited time for the number of nodes from 50 to 2000.
+(1) OE dynamic can not give a solution in a limited time for the number of nodes from 50 to 2000.
 (2) OE greedy and CTG greedy can not scale up to the number of nodes 15000 and 2000.